urjaman/babi/README.md

     CTRL-E: Erase line
     CTRL-L: Redraw screen

-Kilo does not depend on any library (not even curses).
+Babi does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences.

-Kilo was originally written by Salvatore Sanfilippo aka antirez and is released under the BSD 2 clause license.
+Babi was originally written as kilo by Salvatore Sanfilippo aka antirez and is released under the BSD 2 clause license.

+## This fork

 This fork was heavily modified by Urja Rannikko.

-## This forked kilo
+The name is because that's what i often typo nano as, and it sounds kinda cute and small.

-My point is to make kilo into a very small nano-like editor, for small embedded device usage (maybe get it embedded into busybox at some point?)
+My point is to make babi into a very small nano-like editor, for small embedded device usage (maybe get it embedded into busybox at some point?)

 DONE: